ed-syspertec/Virtel/docs/manuals/virtel/Virtel460MG/messages.rst

 Meaning
     The parameter &luname= and his value were not specified in the URL received by VIRTEL on line linename for transaction ttttttt.
 Action
-    Check the URL value if possible or run a /F stsname,snapmsg,all command at the console.
+    Check the URL value if possible or run a /F stcname,snapmsg,all command at the console.

 VIRHT62E
 """"""""